allan-walpy/my-dev-guide/code_conventions.md

 var list = new List<string>();
 ```

-If you do need to prevent name clashing, use a using direcve
+If you do need to prevent name clashing, use a using directive
 to assign an alias:

 ```c#